v1.0.6

 plugin-kit-ai initcan now scaffold Python and Node projects around--runtime-package- the shared

-plugin-kit-ai-runtimepath is treated as a supported delivery model for the approved Python and Node lanes - starter templates and public examples were refreshed to use the current pinned versions and the clearer runtime-package story
+plugin-kit-ai-runtimepath is now a supported path for the approved Python and Node options - starter templates and public examples were refreshed to match the current recommended setup

-- release verification and version-sync checks were tightened so the published surface stays aligned with the documented install path
+- release verification and version-sync checks were tightened so the published release stays aligned with the documented install path

 What This Means In Practice

-- if your team wants the mainstream non-Go stable lane, Node/TypeScript plus
+- if your team wants the main non-Go path, Node/TypeScript plus

---runtime-packageis now a first-class recommendation - if your team is Python-first and staying repo-local, the shared runtime package is now the preferred supported path over vendored helper drift
+--runtime-packageis now the recommended choice - if your team is Python-first and staying repo-local, the shared runtime package is now the preferred supported path

-doctorand runtime requirement messaging are stronger, so environment failures are easier to catch before blaming the authored project
+doctorand runtime requirement messaging are clearer, so environment failures are easier to catch before blaming the project

 Recommended Defaults After v1.0.6